 - Center of The Hub – This is the best place to watch the show by far.
 Being in the center of The Hub in the area around the Partners Statue is going to offer you the best view of the show.
 It’s great for seeing both the fireworks and the projections on the castle.
 Plus if you can score a railing you won’t have people standing in front of you.

-- The Hump – The is the spot between Main Street U.S.A. and The Hub in the middle of the street that is slightly evevated above The Hub.
-If you can’t get up front, this offers a nice straight-on view and better for shorter guests.
+- The Hub – The is the spot between Main Street U.S.A. and The Hub in the middle of the street that is slightly evevated above The Hub.
+If you can’t get up front, this offers a nice straight-on view and is better for shorter guests.

 - In Front of the Castle – One would think being upfront and center to Cinderella Castle would be the best seat in the house.
 It’s not.
 It’s the best place to see all the projections on the castle, but the angle blocks most of the fireworks in the back.